Khushi-Balia/le-transpiler/README.md

 </p>

 # **LE TRANSPILER**
-- Main aim of our project is to convert a custom synatx to a c code using a toy compiler .
+- The main aim of our project is to convert a custom syntax to a c code using a toy compiler.
-## What is a **TRANSPILER** ?
+## What is a **TRANSPILER**?
-- Transpiler is basically a source to source translator.
+- Transpiler is a source-to-source translator.
 ------------
-### Q) what is difference between a compiler and a transpiler ?
+### Q) what is the difference between a compiler and a Transpiler?
-- A compiler converts a high level language to low level language whereas in a transpiler , it converts a high level language to another high level language
+- A compiler converts a high-level language to a low-level language whereas, a Transpiler, converts a high-level language to another high-level language
 ----------